-- Seeking cabinet approval on separation of budget head from OPMC - Review organizational structure and bidding for new positions - Consultation and recruitment of additional staff and re-engineering of complaint handling processes - Improvement of current office capacity to accommodate new staff - Consult with responsible minister and Parliament with a view to establishing the most effective method of introducing OOSI reports - Build stronger relationship with SIG ministries and other government bodies - Continue consultation with MPS, line ministries and government bodies on the development of complaint handling system for the public service - Develop a proposed inclusive complaint handling system for the public service - Assist OOSI to create own website to facilitate the policy - Finalise freedom of information policy paper for cabinet approval - Develop guidelines for Registry procedures - Maintain a clear OOSI Policy of acceptable attendance through consultation with staff - Work with divisional heads to produce an annual work plan costing - Work with divisional heads to produce a procurement plan - Produce new budget bids - Request virements of required funds when necessary - Deliver all procurement services to all divisions of the organization - Ensure all outstanding standing and special imprest are retired
+- Seeking cabinet approval on separation of budget head from OPMC. - Review organizational structure and bidding for new positions. - Consultation and recruitment of additional staff and re-engineering of complaint handling processes. - Improvement of current office capacity to accommodate new staff. - Consult with responsible minister and Parliament with a view to establishing the most effective method of introducing OOSI reports. - Develop guidelines for Registry procedures. - Maintain a clear OOSI Policy of acceptable attendance through consultation with staff. - Work with divisional heads to produce an annual work plan costing. - Work with divisional heads to produce a procurement plan.

-- Ensure all outstanding bills are settled - Consult with sponsors and relevant authorities to develop and erect OOSI advertising billboards in main provincial centers - Annually Review and modify as required Job Descriptions to ensure staff have a clear understanding of their work requirements - Monitor the implementation of MPS Performance Management System that identifies individual work performance for increment rewards - Monitor staff attendance and punctuality, and consider enforcing the necessary actions for improvement - Establish and attend training opportunities, conferences and workshops that are linked to individual performance and skill needs of the OOSI - Prepare a Workforce Development Plan to identify needs of office particularly in relation to succession - Recruit, develop and maintain professional and productive staff - Explore opportunities for attachments with other institutions and established organizations, e.g. Commonwealth Ombudsman Office, Other regional Ombudsman Offices - Explore other funding agencies who might be interested to assist the office of the ombudsman in its staff development program
+- Produce new budget bids. - Request virements of required funds when necessary. - Deliver all procurement services to all divisions of the organization. - Ensure all outstanding standing and special imprest are retired. - Ensure all outstanding bills are settled. - Annually Review and modify as required Job Descriptions to ensure staff have a clear understanding of their work requirements. - Monitor the implementation of MPS Performance Management System that identifies individual work performance for increment rewards. - Monitor staff attendance and punctuality, and consider enforcing the necessary actions for improvement. - Establish and attend training opportunities, conferences and workshops that are linked to individual performance and skill needs of the OOSI. - Prepare a Workforce Development Plan to identify needs of office particularly in relation to succession. - Recruit, develop and maintain professional and productive staff. - Explore opportunities for attachments with other institutions and established organizations, e.g. Commonwealth Ombudsman Office, Other regional Ombudsman Offices. - Explore other funding agencies who might be interested to assist the Office of the Ombudsman in its staff development program. - Develop monitoring and performance framework for a Corporate Plan that includes development of key indicators for reporting.